-- 87.5g (3 oz) caster sugar
+- 175g caster sugar

-- 87.5g (3 oz) softened butter
+- 175g softened butter

 - ¾ level tsp baking powder

-- For the crunchy lemon icing:
+- For the lemon drizzle topping:

-- 50g (2 oz) granulated sugar
+- 100g granulated sugar

-- Juice of ½ lemon
+- Juice of 1 lemon

-- 450g (1lb) loaf tin, greased and lined
+- A traybake or roasting, greased and lined

 Preheat the oven to 180ºC, gas 4.
 Beat together the eggs, flour, caster sugar, butter, baking powder and lemon zest until smooth in a large mixing bowl and turn into the prepared tin.

-Bake in the pre-heated oven for about 35 mins, or until golden brown, shrinking away from the sides of the tin and springy to the touch.
+Bake in the pre-heated oven for about 40 mins, or until golden brown, shrinking away from the sides of the tin and springy to the touch.

 While the cake is still warm, make the lemon drizzle topping.
 Mix together the sugar and lemon juice, and pour over the warm cake.
 Leave to cool a little and loosen the sides of the cake, then lift the cake out of the tin.

 Mary Berry's top baking tips